UmbrellaCrow612/Github/README.md

 # How to push changes

 - Push changes to development
-- From dev to main
+- Once a feature in dev in done push it to feature
-- Feature is where you build new stuff
+- Then from feature push to main